Ralengnao Khathing

 Ralengnao Khathing MC, MBE (1912–1990), also known as Bob Khathing, was an Indian soldier, civil servant and diplomat and the first person of tribal origin to serve as an Ambassador for India.
-The Government of India honoured him in 1957 with the award of Padma Shri, the fourth highest Indian civilian award for his services to the nation.
-Khathing led the first armed forces into Tawang that established Indian control in the region under the direct supervision of the then Assam governor Jairamdas Daulatram.
+Khathing was a Tangkhul Naga from the Ukhrul district of Manipur.
+As a political officer of independent India, Khathing led the first armed forces into Tawang that established Indian control in the region.
+The Government of India honoured Khathing in 1957 with the award of Padma Shri, the fourth highest Indian civilian award for his services to the nation.

 Biography

-Ralengnao Khathing was born on 28 February 1912 (date of birth disputed, other reports stating it as 25 February and 8 February) at Ukhrul, a suburban district near Imphal, in the North East Indian state of Manipur in a Tangkhul family.
+Ralengnao Khathing was born on 28 February 1912 (date of birth disputed, other reports stating it as 25 February and 8 February) at Ukhrul, a suburban district near Imphal, in the princely state of Manipur in a Tangkhul family.
 He did his schooling at Kangpokpi Mission ME School and Johnstone Higher Secondary School, Imphal and joined Cotton College, Guwahati of Calcutta University from where he graduated, becoming first tribal graduate from the Manipur.
+In 1942, he was commissioned as 2nd Lieutenant in the British Indian Army joining the 19th Hyderabad Regiment (later day Kumaon Regiment).
+Khathing was the first Manipur officer holding the King's Commission, and he was also the first to become Captain and Major in the Indian Army.

-He started his career by joining the British Army and participated in World War II, first as the Commissioner of the 19th Hyderabad Regiment (later day Kumaon Regiment) and then as the Local Captain of the V Force Operations in Manipur.
+Khathing fought in World War II, first as the Commissioner of the 19th Hyderabad Regiment and then as the Local Captain of the V Force Operations in Manipur.
+He won a Military Cross for his valour.

+Government of Manipur

-Khathing, on advice from the then Maharaja of Manipur, retired from the Army after the war and joined the Government of Manipur as the Minister for Hills Administration.
-After the Indian independence, he was elected to the first Manipur Assembly, in 1948, representing Sadar constituency and served as the Minister for Hills Administration and Manipur Rifles till the assembly was dissolved in 1949, upon assimilation into Indian Union.
-The next year, he was selected as the Assistant Commandant of the 2nd Battalion of Assam Rifles.
+On advice from the then Maharaja of Manipur, Khathing retired from the Army after the war and joined the Government of Manipur as the Minister for Hills Administration.
+After the Indian independence, he was elected to the first Manipur Assembly, in 1948, representing Sadar Hills constituency and served as the Minister for Hills Administration and Manipur Rifles.
+After Manipur's merger into the Indian Union, he was selected as the Assistant Commandant of the 2nd Battalion of Assam Rifles.
 During his tenure there, he was involved with the rescue and rehabilitation operations in the wake of the 1950 earthquake in Assam.